 A wee post on the lovely Sam Shepard who starred as a dishy doctor (of sorts) in Baby Boom.

 Baby Boom 1987 extended TV trailer, robatsea2009

-In Baby Boom, Shepard appears in the latter part of the movie.
-I reviewed this film earlier in relation to the villain of the piece, played by 80s favourite douchebag in the movies, James Spader.
+In Baby Boom (1987), Shepard appears in the latter part of the movie.
+I reviewed this film earlier in relation to the villain of the piece, played by the 80s favourite douchebag in the movies, James Spader.
 Spader appears in the first part of the movie and toward the end and more on his part can be found HERE.

-After collapsing, Wiatt wakes up at what she assumes is the doctors.
+After collapsing, Wiatt wakes up at what she assumes is the doctor.
 After regaling her story to him, it’s revealed his next patient has arrived.
-And in a wee twist its revealed that Cooper’s a vet to her absolute mortification and horror.
+And in a wee twist, it’s revealed that Cooper’s a vet to her absolute mortification and horror.
 Later her car breaks down with him as her knight in shining armour.
 His easy charm easily steals the scene from the harassed Keaton.

 This story focuses on Sally Field’s M’Lynn Eatenton who finds out her daughter Shelby (Julia Roberts) is dying leading to tissues galore, but with the amazing cast, it has many comic moments as well as dramatic too.
-His character Spud jones was an unemployed labourer in this movie, which also has some great supporting actors to the women.
-Including Tom Skeritt and Dylan McDermott.
+His character Spud jones was an unemployed labourer in this movie, which also has some great supporting actors for the women.
+These include Tom Skerritt and Dylan McDermott.

 When he first kisses her, it is with one of those movie kisses that you never forget and possibly one of the most romantic on film.
 Shepard proved in only a few scenes that he was also a good comic actor and his more dramatic roles in Frances (1982) and as also seen in The Pledge (2001).
 And you could say he proved he was The Right Stuff for a wide range of genres in his subsequent career after this.